Hyland Cinema

 The Hyland Cinema is an independently owned and operated, single-screen cinema located in London, Ontario, Canada.
 It's located on Wharncliffe Rd S on the West side of London's historic Wortley Village.
 Hyland Cinema and its building has changed names and ownership several times since it was built in the 1930s.
-Since 2004 it has been operated as Hyland Cinema Inc. by wife and husband Moira and Ali Adlan who co-own the business.
+Since 2004 it has been operated as Hyland Cinema Inc. by wife and husband co-owners Moira and Ali Adlan.